 However, it is important to be aware of their limitations as well as best way to use them:

 1. Realistically, these audit tools only support the SEO audit activities of the overall site audit.
-They excel at looking and checking out data and structures and how these meet search engine SEO criteria (e.g. those of Google), but they don’t and can’t understand the business, so fall short on that side and lack any business context.
+They excel at looking and checking out data and structures (e.g. checking for technical issues, such as broken link, duplicate content, keyword stuffing, site health, the existence of meta data and other seo issues etc.) and how the website meets search engine SEO criteria (e.g. those of Google), but they don’t and can’t understand the business, so fall short on that side and lack any business context.

 2. Website audit tools are automated tools with very little real intelligence.
 They check, if certain (SEO) rules are met or not.
 This degree of automation without any real intelligence also means that, depending on the tool, the results these tools yield, can highlight items that are not really an issues and, at the same token, miss issues that need to be addressed.
 Only an expert can interpret and evaluate the results properly and often the results are just the starting point of some further investigative work.